Joseph Stalin: Great Purge

 Stalin's approach to state repression was often contradictory.
 In May 1933, he released many convicted of minor offences, ordering the security services not to enact further mass arrests and deportations, and in September 1934, he launched a commission to investigate false imprisonments.
 That same month, he called for the execution of workers at the Stalin Metallurgical Factory accused of spying for Japan.
+During the 17th Congress of the Communist Party, Stalin was re-elected as a member of the Central Committee, by a vote of 1059 or 1225, with 166 ballots missing or 13.5% of those attending.
 After Sergei Kirov was murdered in December 1934, Stalin became increasingly concerned about assassination threats, and state repression intensified.
 Stalin issued a decree establishing NKVD troikas which could issue rapid and severe sentences without involving the courts.
 In 1935, he ordered the NKVD to expel suspected counterrevolutionaries from urban areas; over 11,000 were expelled from Leningrad alone in early 1935.